 In addition, a common element of data sharing initiatives is the potential simultaneous extraction of value from the same dataset by two different companies.
-If we consider a company that holds a certain set of data and another company that has access to and re-uses the same set, the value that the first company assigns to its data may be independent of the value acknowledged by the second company.
-In other words, the fact that a company is making available some of its data to another company does not exclude that it extracted value from the same data.
-Moreover, a company that allows the re-use of its data does not necessarily incur losses in data quality and, often, does not even incur in competitive disadvantages, since it usually deals with the development and improvement of entirely different processes, products and services.
+If a company holding a certain set of data allows another company to access and reuse that dataset, the data owner may assign a completely different value to its data than does the second company.
+In essence, the company making some of its data available to another company may indeed be extracting value from the same data.
+Moreover, a company that allows reuse of its data does not necessarily incur losses in data quality.
+In fact, it often does not even incur any competitive disadvantages, since the company usually engages in developing and improving entirely different processes, products and services than does it data sharing partner.

-In terms of effects, data sharing is essential to foster data-based innovation.
-Looking at a B2B relationship, data sharing can have innovative effects on both sides.
-A company that on its own is unable or unwilling to collect data, when granted access to said data, may disruptively or incrementally innovate processes, products or services that otherwise would be impossible or whose quality would be lower.
-Meanwhile, data producers would be rewarded for sharing data whose value they may have already exploited within their own processes, products or services.
-In light of this consideration, the debate on how to foster a European data economy must place proper data sharing incentives at the forefront, since an extended availability of data is widely recognised as crucial to maximise its value.
-In particular, increasing access to data held by private players – while not contradicting the applicable rules – is recognized as crucial for developing innovative AI applications.
+In terms of effects, data sharing is essential for supporting data-based innovation.
+In a B2B relationship, data sharing can have innovative effects for both partners.
+A company that is unable or unwilling to collect data on its own, may, when granted access to existing data, be able to disruptively or incrementally innovate processes, products or services that it otherwise would not be able to accomplish, or that whose quality would otherwise be lower.
+At the same time, the data producers would be rewarded for sharing data the value of which they may have already exploited within their own processes, products or services.
+In light of this situation, the debate on how to encourage a European data economy must give priority to effective data sharing incentives, since it is widely recognized that in order to maximize the value of data, it must be widely available.
+In particular, increasing access to data held by private players, while not contravening the applicable rules, is recognized as crucial for developing innovative AI applications.

-B2B dATA sHARING wITHIN THE EU aGENDA
+B2B DATA SHARING WITHIN THE EU AGENDA

-In 2013, the European Council published its strategic agenda toward a data-driven economy.
-In particular, the Council called for the adoption of measures aimed at fostering the digital single market and data-driven innovations, recognising that big data and cloud computing are “important enablers for productivity and better services” and that “cloud computing should improve access to data and simplify their sharing”.
-Following the Council’s input, in 2014, the Commission published the Communication ‘Towards a thriving data-driven economy’ where it framed the main difficulties of the data sector in Europe, highlighting the need to put an appropriate policy framework in place, to provide an environment of legal certainty and to facilitate business operations involving big data.
-Key characteristics of a thriving data-driven economy include, among others, the availability of datasets from private players across the economy; the necessary infrastructure to enable businesses to access data; the existence of knowledge and skills for enabling companies to engage in data sharing and re-use; and the development of common standards for technologies and data interoperability.
+In 2013, the European Council published its strategic agenda for achieving a more data-driven economy.
+In particular, the Council called for the adoption of measures aimed at advancing the digital single market and data-driven innovations, recognizing that big data and cloud computing are “important enablers for productivity and better services” and that “cloud computing should improve access to data and simplify their sharing.”
+Following the Council’s input, in 2014, the Commission published the Communication Towards a Thriving Data-Driven Economy, in which it framed the main difficulties facing the data sector in Europe, emphasizing the need to put an appropriate policy framework in place, to provide an environment of legal certainty and to facilitate business operations involving big data.
+Key characteristics of a thriving data-driven economy include: the availability of datasets from private players across the economy; the necessary infrastructure to enable businesses to access data; the existence of knowledge and skills that enable companies to engage in data sharing and reuse; and the development of common standards for technologies and data interoperability.

-This drive toward a more efficient data economy was reinstated in 2015 with the launch of the Digital Single Market strategy, which counts the maximisation of ‘the growth potential of the digital economy’ among its pillars.
-The European Commission, consequently, proceeded with tackling what it perceives as two major roadblocks: unjustified restrictions on data circulation in the EU and legal uncertainty related to data sharing.
-Therefore, while obstacles to data circulation need to be removed – via regulatory instruments – uncertainty concerning data sharing operations needs to be clarified – through non-binding instruments.
+This drive to create a more efficient data economy was renewed in 2015 with the launch by the EU of the Digital Single Market strategy, which regards the maximization of “the growth potential of the digital economy” among its pillars.
+The European Commission then proceeded to tackle what it perceives as two major roadblocks to this goal: unjustified restrictions on data circulation in the EU and legal uncertainty related to data sharing.
+Therefore, while obstacles to data circulation need to be removed via regulatory instruments, uncertainty concerning data sharing operations needs to be clarified through non-binding instruments.